- Founded in 2006 to “enhance the partnership and cooperation between the Muslim-American community and law enforcement"

 MAHSC's chairman is Dafer Dakhil, former director of external affairs at the Omar Ibn Khattab Foundation.
 In 2001 that foundation donated 300 copies of The Meaning of the Holy Quran, a volume consisting of the Quran itself along with accompanying commentary, to the Los Angeles public school system.
 In early 2002, however, it was reported that these books contained anti-Semitic references describing Jews as “arrogant,” “illiterate,” and “men without faith.”

 Islamic Society of North America co-founder Muzammil Siddiqi, who chaired the Department of Religious Affairs at the Muslim World League Office to the United Nations from 1976-80, also serves as an MAHSC official.

 A notable former leader of MAHSC was Sireen Sawaf, hate-crime prevention coordinator for the Muslim Public Affairs Council.
-Sawaf objected to the 2003 arrest and prosecution of Palestinian Islamic Jihad leader Sami Al-Arian.
-“The 'war on terror,' is a war, really, on a community that is being connected to the [9/11] hijackers,” said Sawaf, decrying the “interrogations, investigations, deportations, [and] detentions” of Islamic terror suspects as “very negative” developments.
-According to Sawaf, the PATRIOT Act has “cast suspicion on minority communities and send[s] the message to society that these communities cannot be trusted,” which in turn leads to “subtle hate incidents and even hate crimes.”
+According to Sawaf, who objected to the 2003 arrest and prosecution of Palestinian Islamic Jihad leader Sami Al-Arian, the PATRIOT Act has “cast suspicion on minority communities and send[s] the message to society that these communities cannot be trusted,” which in turn leads to “subtle hate incidents and even hate crimes.”